-8 (h) to promote good governance and accountability by creating an effective and efficient environment for the promotion and implementation of broad-based black economic empowerment; and to exercise such other powers which are not in conflict with this Act as may be conferred on the Commission in writing by the Minister.
-(2) A complaint contemplated in subsection (1)(c) and (d) must be- (a) in the prescribed form; and (b) substantiated by evidence justifying an investigation by the Commis-(3) The Commission must increase knowledge of the nature and dynamics and promote public awareness of matters relating to broad-based black economic empowerment by-(a) implementing education and information measures to develop public awareness of the provisions of this Act, and in particular to advance the purposes of this Act: 15 (b) providing guidance to the public by- (i) issuing explanatory notices outlining its procedures; (ii) issuing non-binding opinions on the interpretation of any provision of this Act; or applying to a court for a declaratory order on the interpretation 20 or application of the provisions of this Act; and (c) conducting research relating to its mandate and activities and, from time to time, publishing the results of that research.
-(4) The Commission may liaise with any regulatory authority on matters of common interest and, without limiting the generality of the foregoing, 25 may-(a) exchange information with and receive information from any such regulatory authority pertaining either to matters of common interest or to a specific complaint or investigation; (b) participate in the proceedings of any regulatory authority; and 30 (c) advise, or receive advice from, any regulatory authority.
-(5) Notwithstanding the provisions of any law, but subject to the approval of the Minister, the Commissioner may enter into an agreement with any other person, body of persons or organ of state, including a special investigating unit established under the Special Investigating Units and Special Tribunals Act, 1996 (Act No. 74 of 1996), to perform any of the Commission's duties and functions under this Act.
+(i) issuing explanatory notices outlining its procedures; (ii) issuing non-binding opinions on the interpretation of any provision of this Act; or (iii) applying to a court for a declaratory order on the interpretation or application of the provisions of this Act; and (c) conducting research relating to its mandate and activities and, from time to time, publishing the results of that research.
+(3) The Commission may liaise with any regulatory authority on matters of common interest and, without limiting the generality of the foregoing, 10 may-(a) exchange information with and receive information from any such regulatory authority pertaining either to matters of common interest or to a specific complaint or investigation; participate in the proceedings of any regulatory authority; and (c) advise, or receive advice from, any regulatory authority.
+15 (4) Notwithstanding the provisions of any law, but subject to the approval of the Minister, the Commissioner may enter into an agreement with any other person, body of persons or organ of state, including a special investigating unit established under the Special Investigating Units and Special Tribunals Act, 1996 (Act No. 74 of 1996), to perform any of the 20 Commission's duties and functions under this Act.
 Reporting 13G.
-(1) All spheres of government, public entities and organs of state must report on their compliance with broad-based black economic empowerment in their audited annual financial statements and annual reports required under the Public Finance Management Act, 1999 (Act No. (2) All public companies listed on the Johannesburg Stock Exchange must provide to the Commission, in such manner as may be prescribed, a report on their compliance with broad-based black economic empower-
+(1) All spheres of government, public entities and organs of state must report on their compliance with broad-based black economic empowerment in their audited annual financial statements and annual 25 reports required under the Public Finance Management Act, 1999 (Act No. 1 of 1999).
+(2) All public companies listed on the Johannesburg Stock Exchange must provide to the Commission-(a) in such manner as may be prescribed, a report on their compliance 30 with broad-based black economic empowerment; and (b) any other prescribed information.
 (3) All Sectoral Education and Training Authorities contemplated in the Skills Development Act, 1998 (Act No. 97 of 1998), must report on skills development spending and programmes to the Commission.
+35 Delegation and assignment 13H.
+(1) The Commissioner may delegate any power conferred on him or her or any duty assigned to him or her under this Act, to any other person with appropriate knowledge and experience who is appointed to or contracted with the Commission to assist it in the carrying out of its 40 functions.
+(2) Notwithstanding subsection (1), the Commissioner may not delegate the powers referred to in section 13D(1) or (4) or 13E(2).
+(3) A delegation or assignment under subsection (1) must be in writing 45 (a) may be subject to any conditions or restrictions determined by the Commissioner; does not prevent the exercise of the relevant power by the Commis-(c) may be withdrawn or amended by the Commissioner.
+50 Specialist committees